 Pope Francis dedicated the 15th Ordinary General Assembly of the Synod of Bishops to be focused on the theme of “Young People, the Faith, and Vocational Discernment.”
 He has explained that its aim was to be “to accompany the young on their existential journey to maturity so that, through a process of discernment, they discover their plan for life and realize it with joy, opening up to the encounter with God and with human beings, and actively participating in the edification of the Church and of society.”

-The bishops have gathered pre-synod data from questionnaires sent out to episcopal conferences as well as a pre-synod youth survey, which was available online last year.
-Now, the ‘Instrumentum Laboris,’ or ‘Working Document,’of the Synod of Bishops on young people has been released.
+The bishops first gathered pre-synod data from questionnaires sent out to episcopal conferences as well as a pre-synod youth survey, which was available online last year.
+Afterward, the ‘Instrumentum Laboris,’ or ‘Working Document,’of the Synod of Bishops on young people was released.